echilundo/courage-to-question/posts/denouement-2019-books.md

 <p align="center"> — </p>

 ![dogsanddemons](/static/img/dogsndemons.png#center "Dogs and Demons")

+<figcaption style="text-align: center;">Dogs and Demons: Tales from the Dark Side of Japan</figcaption>

 ￼This book was recommended by a good friend of mine.
 When I approached it, I was wary of bias due to my own experiences in Kyoto where I: